sclaussen/apex/README.md

 Type:
 - ? x4

-**Powerheads** Outlet
+**Powerheads** Output
 ```
 Fallback ON
 Set OFF
 If Time 08:00 to 22:00 Then ON
-If Outlet Feed = ON Then OFF
+If Output Feed = ON Then OFF
-If Outlet Siphon = ON Then OFF
+If Output FdC-Siphon = ON Then OFF
-If Outlet Maintenance = ON Then OFF
+If Output FdC-Maint = ON Then OFF
 ```